JabalnurIT/RSA-DES-Implementation-Internet-Communication-App/README.md

   - Implements the Data Encryption Standard (DES) algorithm for message encryption.
   - Provides a secure communication channel for users.

+- **Secure Key Exchange with RSA:**
+  - Implements the Rivest–Shamir–Adleman (RSA) algorithm for key exchange.
+  - Provides a secure communication channel for users.

 - **User Management:**
   - Users can set and display their usernames.
   - Maintains a list of connected users.